-The Directors are cognisant of the Portfolio Manager's obligations to comply with the FCA's Consumer Duty rules and principles introduced in 2022 and coming into force in 2023.
+The Directors are cognisant of the Portfolio Manager's obligations to comply with the FCA's Consumer Duty rules and principles that came into force in 2023.
 Firms subject to Consumer Duty must ensure they are acting to deliver good outcomes and that this is reflected in their strategies, governance, leadership and policies.
-The Portfolio Manager is currently undergoing a review of its existing practices to identify areas which it must update to bring in line with the Consumer Duty principles.
 Titan is not directly captured by Consumer Duty, however the Directors will continue to receive updates on how the Portfolio Manager is meetings its obligations.